ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 ## Class 12

+Different ways to rescale data: using a for loop, using `apply`, and using `StandardScaler` from scikit-learn.
+This is our first time using anything from scikit-learn, and the approach can feel unusual at first (scikit-learn is very "object oriented").
+This `StandardScaler` preprocessing tool will have many similarities to scikit-learn Machine Learning tools we will cover later.

+## Leftovers

+Dictionary comprehension.
+Feature engineering.
+Introduction to NumPy.
+How the choice of data type influences the speed of various operations.
+More practice with NumPy and pandas.
+NumPy `where`, and pandas DataFrame styling.
+More advanced/leftover topics from NumPy, pandas, and Altair.  pandas DataFrame methods `apply` and `applymap`.
+Using an Altair `selection` object in a `condition`.
 Introduction to Machine Learning and scikit-learn.
 K-Nearest Neighbors classification and K-Nearest Neighbors regression.
 Loss functions (also called cost functions).

 ## Class 13